 (d) From the sensitivity analysis of derived economic prices with mean value of disinvestment price, strong and strategically significant evidences are also found that concludes, that the better economic value could have been added, more wealth could have been created and thus, more total returns in cash flow form could have been realised, for welfare of scaling Indians and Indian economy.
-Strong and significant evidences have been found which suggests that even at 70% level of mean value of derived economic prices (i.e discount upto 30%), phenomena of under-pricing is observed.

-Alternatively, one more strategic comparison of mean value of disinvestment price with mean value of a minimum and a maximum of range of derived economic prices also evidences the strong evidence of under-pricing at 20% to 58% level of derived economic prices.
+Strong and significant evidences have been found which suggests that even at 70% level of mean value of derived economic prices (i.e. discount upto 30%), phenomena of under-pricing is observed.
+Alternatively, one more strategic comparison of mean value of derived economic prices also evidences the strong evidence of under-pricing at 20% to 58% level of derived economic prices.
 In other words hiatus of discount to mean value of a minimum and a maximum of range swings from 42% to a high of 80%, thereby evidencing the phenomena of under-pricing.

-These resultant under-realizations, due to under pricing of share of PSUs disinvested in India could have been abated to a great extent, if not eschewed in toto, if in the process of determination of mean value of disinvestment price, new scientific Methods of Pricing such as NPV, SVA, MVAA, etc have been recognized and considered In her sovereign wisdom, government relied on orthodox methods of pricing viz NAV and PECV @10% capitalization rate, which are rated as historical, sub-optimal and raunchy methods of valuation by the sagacious acquirer and divestor.
+These resultant under-realizations, due to under pricing of share of PSUs disinvested in India could have been abated to a great extent, if not eschewed in toto, if in the process of determination of disinvestment price, new scientific Methods of Pricing such as NPV, SVA, MVAA, etc. have been recognized and considered.
 Besides, these mainstream strategic and economic adverse effects of under realisations, knock-on effects of diddles of sub optimal strategy of valuation and pricing of disinvestments includes:

-❖ Increasing risk to tax-payers who pays more taxes for bailing out sub-optimal PSUs, while inside stake-holders appropriate most of tax-payers fair share of the networth of valuable firms.

-- ❖ Demoralizing cost, which in turn demotivate all the stakeholders of disinvestment and of National Developments. - Cross-border drifting of wealth in the process of globalization by exotic investors, inter alia due to under-valuation of disinvestments
+- Increasing risk to tax-payers who pays more taxes for bailing out sub-optimal PSUs, while inside stake-holders appropriate most of tax-payers fair share of the networth of valuable firms. - Demoralizing cost, which in turn demotivate all the stakeholders of disinvestment and of National Developments. - Cross-border drifting of wealth in the process of globalization by exotic investors, inter alia due to under-valuation of disinvestments.